wikipathways/pfocr-database/_figures/PMC5331325__Beilstein_J_Org_Chem-13-348-g004.md

 ---
 figid: PMC5331325__Beilstein_J_Org_Chem-13-348-g004
+figtitle: Schematic of the biosynthetic pathway leading to erythromycin A (1) in the bacterium Saccharopolyspora erythraea
+organisms:
+- NA
+pmcid: PMC5331325
+filename: Beilstein_J_Org_Chem-13-348-g004.jpg
 figlink: /pmc/articles/PMC5331325/figure/F3/
 number: F3
 caption: Schematic of the biosynthetic pathway leading to erythromycin A (1) in the